loopbackio/loopback.io/pages/en/lb4/Testing-Your-application.md

 Acceptance tests are considered as "black-box".
 They use "outside-in" approach where you do not know about the internals of the system, just simply do the same actions (send the same HTTP requests) as the clients and consumers of your API will do, and verify the results returned by the system under test are matching the expectations.

 Typically, acceptance tests start the application, make HTTP requests to the server, and verify the returned response.
 Internally in LoopBack, we are using [supertest](https://github.com/visionmedia/supertest) to make the test code executing HTTP requests and verifying responses easier to write and read.
+Remember to follow the best practices from [Data handling](#data-handling) when setting up your database for tests:

+ - clean the database before each test
+ - use test data builders
+ - avoid sharing the same data for multiple tests

 ### Validate your OpenAPI specification